-Not surprisingly if you’ve been doing this for a while, you have probably made some pretty interesting discoveries during your “morning exercise” in front of the bathroom mirror.
+If you’ve been doing skincare for a while, you’ve probably made some pretty interesting discoveries during your “morning routine” in front of the mirror.

 One being smile lines.

-Hell, where did these come all of a sudden, and;
+Where did these laugh lines come from all of a sudden?

 How did they become this prominent?